mharen/mharen.github.io/blog/2011/2011-02-trouble-creating-windows-services-with.md

 </blockquote>

 It unhelpfully just dumps the usage information without telling me what I did wrong.
 After screwing around with it for far too long, I finally figured it out.
-It says that each “option name includes the equal sign”, but <strong>it also includes the space after the equal sign</strong>.
+It says that each “option name includes the equal sign”, but **it also includes the space after the equal sign**.

 It turns out that a literal, precise interpretation of the command line arguments is needed: